The Statute means Statute 7;

 Federal Regulations means those federal regulations relating to cable television services, 47 C.F.R.
 Section 76.1 et seq. (and, to the extent applicable, any other federal rules and regulations relating to cable television, including but not limited to, those described in 47 C.F.R.
 Section 76.3), or as such regulations may be amended.

-Federal Bankruptcy Code means the Bankruptcy Act of Title 11 of the United States Code, as amended from time to time.
+Federal Bankruptcy Code means Title 11 of the United States Code entitled “Bankruptcy,” as amended and any successor statute thereto.

 Federal law means the Statute of Canada entitled “The Cannabis Act” and any other Canadian federal legislation regulating cannabis.